VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 For example, if we wanted instead a public summer swimming pool for residents, cluster 0 could have been an option.

-If we wanted a private swimming pool for tourist -likely with higher entrance fees, being able to pay higher rental prices-, we could have chosen cluster 1.
+If we wanted a private swimming pool for tourists -likely with higher entrance fees, being able to pay higher rental prices-, we could have chosen cluster 1.